 The School of Medicine employs a professional communications team to create and distribute content about the school to internal audiences (students, residents, faculty and staff) and external audiences (alumni, friends of the school).
 Typical stories cover Office of the Dean priorities, major accomplishments, milestones such as White Coat and Match Day, and newsworthy student activities.
-Questions?
-Contact Rachel Shafer, SoM Communications Manager, shafer@ohsu.edu.
 Main SoM methods are:

-- InsideSoM, weekly email newsletter automatically sent to all students
+- InsideSoM, email newsletter automatically sent to all students

 - Medicine Matters, quarterly email newsletter for alumni and students (future alumni) automatically sent to all students

 - School of Medicine public website

 - Facebook

 - Twitter @ohsusom